Somladdawan/data-science-bootcamp9/README.md

 # LADDAWAN POONPIPAT

 I'm learning  data science bootcamp.
-There are 10 sprint in the program.
+There are 10 sprint in the program (2023).

 ## First part of the program
 - Intro to data science